 The KTM 50 SX seat height is 26.2 inches, has a 2-stroke 50 cc engine, and weighs 91.5 lbs.

-The mini dirt bike can be a good motocross race bike.
-It is known for delivering concrete results.
-It can go as fast as 45 miles per hour (72 km/h), is very adjustable, and has a light and sturdy race components.
-The tall seat height (26.9 inches) works for kids who are big for their age.
+This dirt bike is a good motocross race bike that’s known for delivering concrete results.
+It can go as fast as 45 miles per hour (72 km/h), is very adjustable, and has light and sturdy race components.
+The tall seat height (26.2 inches) works for kids who are big for their age.

 Top Features of the KTM 50SX

 This MX bike has features for beginners and racers alike:

 Whether in learning or racing, an automatic clutch saves shifting trouble for later.
 This allows your kid to focus on control and handling.
 Paired with powerful disc brakes, KTM’s engine gives its rider the best power and control.

 The addition of adjustable air forks and rear shock also makes sure the KTM 50 keeps up with growth spurts.
 You can adjust for an increase in rider weight to make the bike handle consistently well.

 2023 KTM 50SX Seat Height and other Specs

 For a spec-by-spec look into this 50cc dirt bike, check out the details below.

 |Ground clearance||9.9 inches||252 mm|